IQSS/ppr-ojs/README.md

 The ``services/PPRWorkflowService`` has an example of how to override a component handler.

+### Scheduled Tasks
+The recommendation from OJS to implement scheduled tasks was to use the OJS ``acron`` plugin.
+This plugin allows other plugin to configure scheduled tasks.
+The ``acron`` plugin does not use the OS crontab functionality to operate.
+Instead, it is executed in each OJS request and determines if any of the scheduled tasks need to be executed.

+To configure the PPR plugin scheduled tasks, we need to reload the ``acron`` plugin.
+This needs to be requested to the PKP team.

+The PPR plugin scheduled tasks are configured in the The ``./scheduledTasks.xml`` file.

+The code for all scheduled tasks are under the ``tasks`` folder.

 ### CSS Updates
 We have created a custom CSS file to style the forms and hide some of the fields in the OJS frontend and backend.